fluxcd/flux2/docs/use-cases/gh-actions-manifest-generation.md

 While there are some issues, this is actually perfect for some deployments, eg. in a staging environment!

+In context, find [04-update-fleet-infra.yaml], or simply copy it from below.

 ```yaml
 # ./.github/workflows/04-update-fleet-infra.yaml
 name: Update Fleet-Infra